IntentDev/PluginBuilder/README.md

 # PluginBuilder

-PluginBuilder is a development tool designed to accelerate the process of building, developing, and compiling plugins for TouchDesigner.
+PluginBuilder is a development tool designed to accelerate the process of building, developing, and compiling plugins for TouchDesigner from within TouchDesigner.
 It facilitates real-time, script-like editing of plugins by leveraging CMake and Ninja for rapid compilation.
-The system automatically recompiles and reloads the plugin upon any source changes, with extremely fast build times that typically are under a second.
+The system automatically recompiles and reloads the plugin upon any source changes, with extremely fast build times that typically run under a second.

 ## Requirements